3 East 57th Street

-3 East 57th Street, originally the L. P. Hollander Company Building, is a nine-story commercial building in the Midtown Manhattan neighborhood of New York City.
+3 East 57th Street, originally the L. P. Hollander Company Building, is a nine-story commercial building in the Midtown Manhattan neighborhood of New York City, New York.
 It is along the northern side of 57th Street, just east of Fifth Avenue.
 3 East 57th Street, constructed from 1929 to 1930, was designed by Shreve, Lamb & Harmon in an early Art Deco style.

 3 East 57th Street's facade was originally divided vertically into three sections: a two-story base, a six-story shaft, and an attic.
 While the base has been heavily modified, the remainder of the facade retains its original design, with silver metal spandrels, gray limestone mullions, and a black granite frame.
 The interior of the building was designed by Jock D. Peters and Elaine Lemaire as a store for the L. P. Hollander Company, a clothing retailer.
 When completed, the building received an award of architectural merit from the Fifth Avenue Association.

 In late 1929, the L. P. Hollander Company decided to build a store on the site, which then was owned by the Stuyvesant family.
 The store opened in September 1930 but was occupied by the Hollander Company for less than two years.
 Afterward, the store was occupied by a succession of other tenants, including a Stouffer's restaurant in the 1940s and 1950s, while the upper stories were used as offices.
 The interior has been remodeled several times over the years by its subsequent tenants.
 The New York City Landmarks Preservation Commission designated 3 East 57th Street as an official landmark in 2003, the same year a Yves Saint Laurent store started operating in the building.